aksommerville/ra3/README.md

 - - [ ] Real time framebuffer stream and input override -- support the GDEX use case, where there's an RA server on each play station, and admin on a laptop.
 - - - [ ] Have game open its own server so web client can connect directly, don't pass thru a middleman.
 - [ ] Upgrade method for db content.
+- - Go big.
+I want an interactive process via the GUI, where you enter the remote IP address, then one by one resolve discrepancies.
+- - etc/doc/20240906-upgrade-notes.txt
 - [ ] Upload screencap via web app.
 Or provide URL?
 I'm thinking if you go search for box art somewhere else.
 - - Actually this can be low priority.
 Pico-8 gets them automatically, and the emulators you can snap during play.
 Anything else is a bit exotic.
 - - ^ Not sure I agree with this.
 Just installed some new games on the Pi and ended up having to scp the screencaps over.
 Needs a fix.